Back to blog

 In the case of Puppeteer, though, the node package includes Chromium.
 It means no browser or driver is needed.
 It makes it simpler.
 It also supports Chrome browser if that’s what you need.

 On the other hand, multiple browser support is missing.
 Firefox support is limited.
 Google announced Puppeteer for Firefox, but it was soon deprecated.
-As when writing this, Firefox support is experimental.
+As of writing this, Firefox support is experimental.
 So, to sum up, if you need a lightweight and fast headless browser to perform web scraping, Puppeteer would be the best choice.
 You can check our Puppeteer tutorial for more information.

 Selenium vs. scraping tools